markets/dj23/README.md

 - Clone, fork or download this repository
 - Install dependencies: `npm install`
-- Start the development server: `npm start`
+- Start the development server: `npm run dev`
 - Open your browser and go to [localhost:8080](http://localhost:8080)